 Executing with Values

-Examples of core values include respect for the individual, respect for the community, justice, concern for productivity, commitment to personal integrity, individual responsibility, freedom of action, and so on.
+Examples of core values include respect for the individual, respect for the community, justice, concern for quality, commitment to personal integrity, individual responsibility, freedom of action, and so on.

-Corporate values represent the unwavering beliefs of the organization’s leadership.
+Company values represent the unwavering beliefs of the organization’s management.
 These are the principles that influence decisions every day at every level.
 They affect the way you treat your customers, workers, suppliers, and neighbors.
-They define how you are willing to operate as you pursue your mission — what behavior is appropriate, permissible, and what is not.
+Values define how you are willing to operate as you pursue your mission — what behavior is appropriate, permissible, and what is not.

-Obviously, vision, mission, or values are of little importance if people are unaware of them.
+Obviously, vision, mission, or values are of little importance if employees are unaware of them.
 Leaders must take advantage of every opportunity to communicate their meaning and to demonstrate the organization’s commitment to them.
 Until then, vision, mission, and values exist in our heads and our hearts; they are not something we can see and touch until they emerge in what the organization and its members do.
-When employees recognize that everyone in the organization, beginning with those at the top, is willing to personify these beliefs, an environment of positive, creative tension ensues.
+When employees recognize that everyone in the organization, beginning with top management, is willing to personify these beliefs, an environment of positive, creative energy ensues.

 Clear direction and a shared vision of the future mobilizes energy and makes real enthusiasm; dedication; and focused, collaborative action possible.

-When you have established purpose and direction for your organization, you have taken the first step in a sequence of steps that can build a high-performance organization.
+When you have established an organizational vision with purpose and direction, you have taken the first step in a sequence of steps toward building a high-performance culture.
 That may seem like a tall order; but remember the power of NASA’s seven simple words.
 After all, if they can put a man on the moon . . . .